-temporal evolution (item 1) and in replicating attractors for the Lorenz 63 and Kuramoto-Sivashinsky equations.
-The objective of our paper (items 1-2) and the employed multi-scale Lorenz 96 system are identical to that of Düeben and Bauer (2018), who reported their ANN to have some skills in data-driven prediction of the spatio-temporal evolution of X. Finally, Vlachas et al. (2018) found an RNN-LSTM to have skills (though limited) for predicting the short-term spatio-temporal evolution (item 1) of a number of chaotic toy models such as the original Lorenz 96 system.
-Here we aim to build on these pioneering studies and examine, side by side, the performance of RC-ESN, ANN, and RNN-LSTM in achieving (1) and (2) for the chaotic multi-scale Lorenz 96 system.
-We emphasize the need for such a side-by-side comparison that uses the exact same system as the testbed 105 and metrics for assessing performance.
+We have focused on these three methods because they have either shown promising performance in past studies (RC-ESN and ANN), or they are considered to be state of the art in learning from sequential data (RNN-LSTM).
+There are a growing number of studies focused on using machinelearning techniques for data-driven modeling of chaotic and turbulent systems, for example, to improve weather and climate modeling and predictions.
+Some of these studies have been referenced above.
+Below, we briefly describe three sets of studies with the closest relevance to our objective and approach.
+Pathak and coworkers (Pathak et al., 2017; Pathak et al., 2018a; Lu et al., 2017; Fan et al., 2020) have recently shown promising results with RC-ESN for predicting shortterm spatiotemporal evolution (item 1) and in replicating attractors for the Lorenz 63 and Kuramoto-Sivashinsky equations.
+The objective of our paper (items 1-2) and the employed multiscale Lorenz 96 system are identical to that of Dueben and Bauer (2018), who reported their ANN to have some skills in data-driven predictions of the spatiotemporal evolution of X. Finally, Vlachas et al. (2018) found an RNN-LSTM to have skills (though limited) for predicting the short-term spatiotemporal evolution (item 1) of a number of chaotic toy models such as the original Lorenz 96 system.
+Here we aim to build on these pioneering studies and examine, side by side, the performance of RC-ESN, ANN, and RNN-LSTM in achieving (1) and (2) for the chaotic multiscale Lorenz 96 system.
+We emphasize the need for a side-by-side comparison that uses the same system as the test bed and metrics for assessing performance.

-The structure of the paper is as follows: in section 2, the multi-scale Lorenz 96 system and the three ML methods are discussed; results on how these methods predict the short-term spatio-temporal evolution of X and reproduce the long-term statistics of X are presented in section 3; key findings and future work are discussed in section 4.
+The structure of the paper is as follows: in Sect.
+2, the multiscale Lorenz 96 system and the three ML methods are discussed, results on how these methods predict the short-term spatiotemporal evolution of X and reproduce the long-term statistics of X are presented in Sect.
+3, and key findings and future work are discussed in Sect.
+4.

-110 2 Materials and Methods
+2 Materials and methods

-2.1 The multi-scale Lorenz 96 system
+2.1 The multiscale Lorenz 96 system